myusufkocyigit/kocyigit-netlify/content/authors/admin/_index.md

 highlight_name: true
 ---

-I'm a second year PhD student at Boston University CS advised by Derry Wijaya.
+I'm a fourth year PhD student at Boston University CS advised by Derry Wijaya.
 Previously I have worked on robust cross-lingual representation learning and machine translation evaluation.
 Currenlty I am interested in testing and improving the robustness of NLP models through data augmentation and selfsupervised learning.
 I am also interested in using AI for analyzing racial bias in large amounts of text.